nodes777/Harold-Game/README.md

 * AABB and Circular Collision detection

 ##To-Dos##
-* refactor to  MVC.
+* refactor to  MVC?
 Data for nestCount, maybe for bubble and food array
 * Create bubble counter writing
-* Create end screen if you run out of health
 * Create rank on number of bubbles made like cat clicker
 * Harold collision with bubbles?
 * Background graphics